Doctoral Internship in Health Service Psychology 2025-2026

 Same Day Mental Health (SDMH) Coverage

 Each intern provides one hour per week of SDMH coverage in the Cougar Health Services (CHS) medical clinic.
 Coverage involves being available to CHS medical providers to see patients who may be exhibiting notable emotional distress or mental health concerns associated with a medical condition.
 SDMH appointments are brief and solution-focused.
+During the summer orientation and through periodic special topics seminars, interns receive training about mental health practice in primary or integrated health care settings and the SDMH processes.

 Provision of Supervision